Code-the-Dream-School/node-essentials/lessons/lesson3-express-concepts.md

 ## **3.8 Built-in vs. Custom Middleware**

 Understanding the difference between built-in and custom middleware is crucial for building effective Express applications.
+The following sections give several examples for illustration, but you don't need to put them in your code at this time.

 ### **Built-in Middleware**